basetdd2416/EasyUrlApp/README.md

 #
-EasyUrlApp is make a url for shorten easy to redirect to another pag , this app make for demo inspiration from [bitly](https://bitly.com).
+EasyUrlApp is make a url for shorten easy to redirect to another page , this app make for demo inspiration from [bitly](https://bitly.com).

 ## Technologies

 ### Front-End
-* **Pug Template engine
+* **Pug Template engine for produce html
+* **Boostrap for css

 ### Back-End
 * **Express